Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Proof of the main results

 \subsection{Dealing with a Single Prime}

-Our strategy is to partition the set of primes into finitely many classes and handle the primes in each class in a uniform manner.
-As a first step, we need to consider the case of a single prime.
+Our strategy consists of partitioning the set of primes into finitely many classes and handling the primes in each class in a uniform manner.
+As a preliminary step, we consider the local case for a single prime.